How Did Claude Monet and John Singer Sargent See What they Saw?

 Carolus-Duran recommended working directly on the canvas (or paper) with a brush full of paint.
 He taught that the he artist could “draw” with a brush, and then continue to complete the painting with brushes.
 No elaborate underdrawings in pencil or chalk were necessary.

 This was a radical idea then, and continues to be fairly radical today for many artists and many universities.
-Drawing is a core competency for most artists and to breeze over it, or ignore it, can seem in conflict with good practice in creating art.
+Drawing is a core competency for most artists.
+And to breeze over it, or ignore it, can seem in conflict with good practice in creating art.

-In the image below, you can see light preliminary lines where Sargent sketched out the loop of the ropes.
+In the image below, you can see light preliminary lines where Sargent sketched out the loops of the ropes.
 Often he didn't follow the lines when he painted the watercolor.
 The graphite lines were just a suggestion to him.

 “He absorbed from Carolus-Duran… ‘that in art, anything that is inessential is harmful….
 And my aim has always been this to express the maximum by way of the minimum.’”